President & CEO

-As the Executive Vice President of 2-1-1 San Diego, Bill York operates one the most successful 2-1-1 providers in the nation.
-With his diverse expertise and knowledge in business management, care coordination service, and funding models, coupled with his spirit of collaboration and partnership, Bill has successfully secured 94% the organization’s $11million budget in fee-for-service contracts and business partnerships.
+As the President & CEO of 2-1-1 San Diego, William York operates one the most successful 2-1-1 providers in the nation.
+With his diverse expertise and knowledge in business management, care coordination service and information exchanges, and funding models, coupled with his spirit of collaboration and partnership, William has successfully secured 94 percent of the organization’s $14 million budget in fee-for-service contracts and business partnerships.

 Joining 2-1-1 in 2007, William has dedicated his focus and leadership to developing strong teams to manage the many operational hubs of 2-1-1 San Diego as well as the region’s Community Information Exchange.
 Overseeing 150 staff, William guides and directs multiple teams to meet the organization’s mission and goals.
 Under William’s leadership and vision, these teams built and launched the region’s first-ever Community Information Exchange to bridge health and social services to address social determinants of health and improve upstream impacts such as health outcomes, equity, and quality of life through a collaborative and multi-dimensional platform that provides case planning and facilitated connection to services for providers and clients, ongoing resource navigation, and data and outcomes.
 William’s stewardship of the Community Information Exchange has gained national recognition for social and technological innovation, including establishing cross-sector collaboration, community partnership, engagement and interoperability among human, health and social service providers.